zach-hanly/housing_data_project/README.md

 **Authors**: Adonis McQueen, Colin Pelzer, Zach Hanly

 ## Overview
+This project takes the data from (source) in order to predict home prices based upon various features.
+We use linear regression modeling with various features in order to predict these prices.
 ## Business and Data Understanding
 ## Explain your stakeholder audience here
+The stakeholder for this project is a commercial real estate company looking to purchase homes in a given area.
+They are primarily interested in: what zipcodes have the lowest prices, predicted prices of homes in the area, and any relevant differences between the real prices and our model's predicted price.
 ## Modeling
 ## Regression Results
 ## Conclusion